-A particular application is defined by a set of Hamiltonian properties we are interested in.
-Eventually, we will be searching the space of Hamiltonians with the goal to find the point extremising a loss function $LF$ made of a weighted sum of several observables.
-Below we define the observables used in this work whereas there are no restrictions on what they may be except the fact that an available numerical tool must be capable of evaluating the observable given a fixed Hamiltonian.
+The ultimate goal is to search the variational space of Hamiltonians and find the optimal point $\{\gamma^o_m\}$ minimising a loss function $LF$ made of a weighted sum of several observables.
+We define below the observables used in this work whereas any real, single-valued, piece-wise continuous functions of the variational parameters may be used in general.

 \textbf{Relative Energy variance} is defined for a given reference wavefunction $\ket{\psi_{r}}$ and a Hamiltonian $H_O$ as